GetDKAN/dkan/docs/components/datastore/usage.rst

 Datastore API
 =============

-Once processed, Datastore information is available via the Datastore API.
+BROKEN LINK Once processed, Datastore information is available via the Datastore API.
 For more information, see the `Datastore API page <../apis/datastore-api.rst>`_.